Hashim-Sobhi/ShoeShow-E-commerce-Web-Application/full_documentation.md

 *   **ShoeShow-frontend-user:** The customer-facing application, built with Angular, handling user interactions, product browsing, shopping cart, wishlist, and order management.
 This frontend also integrates an AI chatbot to enhance user support and engagement.
 *   **ShoeShow-frontend-admin:** An administrative frontend, also built with Angular, designed for managing products, users, and orders.
-*   **ShoeShow-backend:** The core backend system, likely built with Spring Boot (as indicated by `DOC2.md` and `DOC.md`), responsible for managing business logic, APIs, and data persistence.
+*   **ShoeShow-backend:** The core backend system, likely built with Spring Boot , responsible for managing business logic, APIs, and data persistence.
 It serves both frontend applications.

 This project is a graduation project, emphasizing comprehensive documentation to showcase technical proficiency and a deep understanding of e-commerce principles.